djbckr/dbutils/README.md

 available.
 It's perfect for hashing passwords, among other things.

 ### The MEM package
 This package allows you to store any data in a memory dictionary.
+This makes a great dynamic bind-variable store; better than SYS_CONTEXT().
 Please refer to the README in that directory for more information.

 ### The EXIF package